List of built-in macOS apps: FaceTime

-FaceTime is s a videotelephony app introduced in Mac OS X 10.6.6, replacing the video and audio calling functionality of iChat on Mac.
+FaceTime is a videotelephony app introduced in Mac OS X 10.6.6, replacing the video and audio calling functionality of iChat on Mac.
 Users can also make standard phone calls through the FaceTime app if a connected iPhone under the same Apple ID is nearby.
-In 2018, Apple added group video and audio support to FaceTime which can support up to 32 people alongside the release of MacOS Mojave.
+In 2018, Apple added group video and audio support to FaceTime which can support up to 32 people alongside the release of macOS Mojave.

-With the release of MacOS Monterey, Apple introduced a feature called SharePlay, which allows users to simultaneously watch videos, listen to music together, or share their display.
+With the release of macOS Monterey, Apple introduced a feature called SharePlay, which allows users to simultaneously watch videos, listen to music together, or share their display.

 Find My

 Find My is an app and service that enables users to track the locations of iOS, iPadOS, macOS, watchOS, AirPods and AirTags via iCloud.
-First introduced in macOS Catalina, it replaces Find My Mac and Find My Friends from previous versions.
+Introduced in macOS Catalina, it replaces Find My Mac and Find My Friends from previous versions.
 Missing devices can be made to play a sound at maximum volume, flagged as lost and locked with a passcode, or remotely erased.
 Users are also able to share their GPS locations with friends and family who own Apple devices of their own and can set notifications for when a person arrives or leaves a destination.